-Each of the five pole owners must have, at a minimum, a Geographic Information System (GIS) accessible to attachers, pole owners, and Commission staff which includes the latitude/longitude coordinate, address (if available), and service territory for locating their poles.
+Each of the five pole owners must have, at a minimum, a Geographic Information System (GIS) accessible to attachers, pole owners, and Commission staff which includes the latitude/longitude coordinate, address, (if available), and service territory, latitude/longitude coordinates, and three-dimensional capabilities for locating their poles.
 This information shall be accessible via their data portals.